 Here are the best reasons to buy cotton sheets.

 - Cotton is breathable.
 The most popular sheet fabric today, cotton is known for its great airflow and moisture-wicking properties, meaning you won't wake up sweating.
-For maximum breathability, go for organic cotton.
-Because organic cotton plants are grown without pesticides, they yield longer fibers, which produce a softer and more breathable fabric.
-(Check out our organic cotton sheets in a sateen weave.)
+(Learn about organic cotton and how it differs from regular cotton.)

 - Cotton is durable.
 Good-quality cotton sheets should last you many years.
-Organic cotton is particularly durable because unlike conventional cotton, its fibers are not damaged by harsh chemicals.
-Organic cotton fibers are also longer, making for more durable fabric.
+Long-staple cotton is more durable than cotton made from shorter fibers.

 - Cotton is affordable.
 The price of cotton sheets varies widely depending on many factors, but, generally, high-quality cotton sheets will cost you less than high-quality linen sheets.

 - Cotton is good for sensitive skin.
-This is true if you choose organic cotton.
-Because it's grown without pesticides, it won't cause an allergic reaction in people sensitive to harsh chemicals.
+This is true if you choose cotton that's certified to be free of irritating chemicals and dyes.
 (Here's how to choose the best sheets for sensitive skin.)

 Our Best Cotton Sheets

 Even cotton has some drawbacks.

 - Organic cotton can still be expensive.
 While cotton is one of the most affordable sheet material, organic cotton can still be pretty expensive.
 Organic cotton sheets usually cost 20%-30% more than regular cotton sheets.

 - Low-quality conventional cotton is not as durable.
 Going for low-quality, inexpensive conventional cotton is an easy option—but it's not as durable as higher-quality cotton or linen.